jaapbrasser/FixDaDatabase/docs/references/Add-DaDatabaseIndex.md

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-DaDatabaseIndexStatus
+Add-DaDatabaseIndex
 ```

-Will retrieve the status of the index and the local computer name
+Will create the database index that can resolve cpu load issues on the system

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-DaDatabaseIndexStatus -ConnectionTimeout 600
+Add-DaDatabaseIndex -ConnectionTimeout 600
 ```

-Will retrieve the status of the index and the local computer name and set the timeout to ten minutes.
+Will create the database index that can resolve cpu load issues on the system and set the timeout to ten minutes.
 This gives the server more time to complete the request.

 ## Parameters